kadamwhite/talks/2017/wceu/wceu.md

 ???

+So there's some things you can build.

-We're low on time, so I want to leave you with a few things to think about as you begin to explore what data visualization can teach you, or do for your company or product
+I want to leave you with a few things to think about as you begin to explore what data visualization can teach you, or do for your company or product

 ---
 <!-- .slide: class="full-height center light-bg" data-background-video="./images/bocoup-datavis-canvas-performance.mp4" data-background-video-loop="true" data-background-position="top" data-background-size="contain" -->